jlaguilargomez/react_ravenous-project/README.md

 React project made in Codecademy course to refresh and check what I've been learning all along the course.

-You could check the live project in the follow link: http://jlaguilardev.me/react_ravenous-project
+You could check the live project in the following link: http://jlaguilardev.me/react_ravenous-project